manwar/theweeklychallenge/content/blog/perl-weekly-challenge-017.md

 ***
 ***

 Let me announce the winner of **Perl Weekly Challenge - 016** and the name is **Adam Russell**.
 Many congratulations to **Adam**.
-You should soon hear from **Pete Sergeant** about your reward.
+You should soon hear from **[Perl Careers](https://perl.careers/)** about your reward.
 Please do let us know how you feel about it.
 For rest of the participants, I would say **Good Luck** for next time.
 Keep sending in your solutions and share your knowledge with each other.

 ***
 ***